jonreiter/pdfslicer/README.md

 # pdfslicer
 simple tool for slicing pages out of pdfs to new pdfs

-create a pages.csv with pages numbers on lines, 1 per line edit variables at the top of Makefile as required make
+create a pages.csv with page numbers on lines, 1 per line edit variables at the top of Makefile as required make